 Peter Gronquist’s practice incorporates painting, sculpture and installation, utilising mediums such as aluminium, ceramic, mirrors and the environment itself.

 The minimalist ‘Colour Field’ paintings form an essential narrative to Gronquist’s exhibition, reflecting a poignant time in the artist’s personal life and subsequent creative output.
 Once a strictly representational and figurative painter, the death of the artist’s young daughter led to an artistic overhaul, pushing Gronquist to re-evaluate not only his subject matter but entire focus and discipline.
-Over the past seven years.
-Gronquist has explored emotion through the use of colour, by differing the gradients throughout the pieces the artist is able to create a mesmerising intensity.
+Over the past seven years, Gronquist has explored emotion through the use of colour, by differing the gradients throughout his pieces, the artist is able to create a mesmerising intensity.

 Colour theory, 2018

 Peter Gronquist's Shape Shifter is on display at our Mayfair gallery until 17 February.
 Click here for directions to the gallery.